-What is the Best Autoimmune Diet?
+What is The Best Autoimmune Diet?

-So surely I should have an answer to the popular question: What is the Best Autoimmune Diet?
+After writing two cookbooks focusing on the Autoimmune Paleo Protocol (AIP), surely I should have an answer to the popular question: What is the Best Autoimmune Diet?

 For anyone living with Hashimoto’s or another autoimmune disease, it is widely accepted that gluten should be eliminated from the diet during an elimination phase or even indefinitely.